 Today you can enjoy a private guided tour, visit the Museum and the prisons cells, enjoy the delights of the small cafe or stay overnight in their Bed and Breakfast accommodation.

 Pro Tip: Make sure you climb to the top of the Tower, It is only 130 steps, and if Otto the guide dog and his owner completed the climb, you can too, for great views over the archipelago and the nearby town of Vaxholm which can be reached in 5 minutes by boat.

 For more information on how to get there, opening hours and available accommodation click here.

 Sightseeing worked up an appetite and we looked forward to the short water taxi ride with Johan to Nasslingen Island for lunch and an afternoon of exploring before settling into dinner, vivid sunsets, saunas and a few hours of darkness.

 Our first glimpse of Nasslingen took our breath away – a secluded marina, typical Swedish red /brown wooden buildings and views to die for.
 We checked into our new hotel room (we were only the 2nd guests to stay in the room) with views over the archipelago and comfortable beds that beckoned us but our stomachs won!
 Right choice!

 Dinner did not disappoint, but we did not expect three scrumptious courses.
-First course, fresh prawns, wild garlic on local bread, with the main meal of local baked cod and the dessert to die for.
+The first course, fresh prawns, wild garlic on local bread, with the main meal of locally baked cod and the dessert to die for.